ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 ::: {#q4-solution .section .slide .level3}
 ### Q4: Solution

 -   Assuming that they can sell the 400 pairs of sunglasses in inventory, the cost of overproducing is the sum of:
     1.  the additional warehousing costs plus
-    2. [400 × \$15.50 × 20% × *ξ*]{.math .inline} where [*ξ*]{.math
+    2.  $400 \times \$15.50 \times 20% \times \xi$ where $\xi$ is the fraction
-        .inline} is the fraction of the year the glasses are held until being sold.
+    of the year the glasses are held until being sold.
 :::

 ::: {#q4-solution-1 .section .slide .level3}